Monitoring and Alerts Configuration

 - where _system in ("log:error", "log:fatal")

-To monitor errors with certain message:
+To monitor errors with a certain message:

 monitors: